Mechanical seals are used throughout all industrial processes. The different types of mechanical seals are available in multiple designs.

 The type of seal chamber affects the seal design and type chosen.

-The correct bore size must be known to ensure that the correct mechanical seal type is selected.
+The correct bore size must be known to ensure that the ideal mechanical seal type is selected.

 Most mechanical seals have five parts: